-Spending Cap - Elementary Only
+Spending Cap

 The Spending Cap applies only to the Elementary PTOs and is in place to ensure equitable experiences among the elementary students.
 The Superintendent and BOE are informed of changes.
-Per CDSP's Spending Cap Policy, the spending cap is \$110 per student.
+Per CDSP's Spending Cap Policy, the spending cap is \$175 per student.
 All recurring expenses should be paid within the Spending Cap.
-Exceptions to this rule are CDSP dues, all charitable donations, appropriations (such as a expenses related to a new playground), and PTO contributions to a 5th Grade Celebration and Gift (capped at \$30 per fifth grade student).
+Exceptions to this rule are CDSP dues, all charitable donations, appropriations (such as expenses related to a new playground), AIM insurance payment, accounting software (Quickbooks) subscription, and PTO contributions to a 5th Grade Celebration and Gift (please see guidelines below).